MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 # Dynamics 365 for Customer Service entities used by AI for Customer Service Insights

-When a workspace is created from a Dynamics 365 for Customer Service environment, AI Customer Service Insights loads customer service data and generates dashboards using the following Dynamics 365 for Customer Service entities:
+When a workspace is created from a Dynamics 365 for Customer Service environment, AI for Customer Service Insights loads customer service data and generates dashboards using the following Dynamics 365 for Customer Service entities:

 - [Incident (case)](#incident-case-entity)
 - [BusinessUnit](#businessunit-entity)